TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Running tests

 In the folder Test_code_smaller_parts, four files can be found that each were used to test a different part of the main code.
-To run these files or your own tests, upload the code to the Raspberry Pi using a USB and run the code using an IDE.
+To run these files or your own tests, upload the code to the Raspberry Pi using a USB and run the code from the command prompt or a python shell.

 * Saving data onto Excel